Inertia

-History and development of the concept
+History and development

 Early understanding of inertial motion

-John H. Lienhard points out the Mozi – based on a Chinese text from the Warring States period (475–221 BCE) – as having given the first description of inertia.
-Before the European Renaissance, the prevailing theory of motion in western philosophy was that of Aristotle (335 BCE to 322 BCE).
+Professor John H. Lienhard points out the Mozi – based on a Chinese text from the Warring States period (475–221 BCE) – as having given the first description of inertia.
+Before the European Renaissance, the prevailing theory of motion in western philosophy was that of Aristotle (384–322 BCE).
 On the surface of the Earth, the inertia property of physical objects is often masked by gravity and the effects of friction and air resistance, both of which tend to decrease the speed of moving objects (commonly to the point of rest).
 This misled the philosopher Aristotle to believe that objects would move only as long as force was applied to them.
 Aristotle said that all moving objects (on Earth) eventually come to rest unless an external power (force) continued to move them.
 Aristotle explained the continued motion of projectiles, after being separated from their projector, as an (itself unexplained) action of the surrounding medium continuing to move the projectile.

 Despite its general acceptance, Aristotle's concept of motion was disputed on several occasions by notable philosophers over nearly two millennia.
 For example, Lucretius (following, presumably, Epicurus) stated that the "default state" of the matter was motion, not stasis (stagnation).
 In the 6th century, John Philoponus criticized the inconsistency between Aristotle's discussion of projectiles, where the medium keeps projectiles going, and his discussion of the void, where the medium would hinder a body's motion.
 Philoponus proposed that motion was not maintained by the action of a surrounding medium, but by some property imparted to the object when it was set in motion.
 Although this was not the modern concept of inertia, for there was still the need for a power to keep a body in motion, it proved a fundamental step in that direction.
 This view was strongly opposed by Averroes and by many scholastic philosophers who supported Aristotle.
 However, this view did not go unchallenged in the Islamic world, where Philoponus had several supporters who further developed his ideas.

 In the 11th century, Persian polymath Ibn Sina (Avicenna) claimed that a projectile in a vacuum would not stop unless acted upon.